 > The assigned verses assume that listeners know the whole story.
 Since many do not, it is worth telling that story.
 Because the story is long and complicated, children’s Bible story books are good readings.
 Try one of these.

 Queen Esther, by Tomie de Paola, is my favorite version of the story, but is old and therefore harder to get.
 In the middle of the book there are several pages of paper puppets to be glued to sticks and a stage to cut out.
 A children’s class could be videoed presenting this puppet show while the story is read.
 The video could then be projected as the scripture for worship.
 The story can be read in about 8 minutes.

 “Esther Saves Her People” in Children of God Storybook Bible, by Desmond Tutu, is the shortest version of the story.
 It is one page and can be read in 3 minutes.
 It presents only the outline of the story without all the colorful details.
 But, it does tell the whole story.

 “Esther Saves Her People” in The Family Story Bible, by Ralph Milton, adds many but not all of those details.
 It can be read in 5 minutes.

-Read this psalm after reading the story of Esther.
+> Read this psalm after reading the story of Esther.
 Imagine yourselves among the Jews celebrating God’s saving them from Haman’s destruction.
 Also check out the suggestions just above about how to sing hymns that respond to Psalm 124 and Esther’s story.